wp-plugins/fix-admin-contrast/readme.txt

 2. The login page, with the plugin enabled (left) and disabled (right).

 == Changelog ==

+= 1.5 =
+* Updated for WordPress 3.8, released 7 December 2013.
+* Revised alternating row colors for compatibility with new admin themes.

 = 1.4.3 =
 * Updated for WordPress 3.6, released 8 April 2013.